ironexdev/ent-stack-devops/docs/cicd-setup.md

 - **Option B/** Alternatively, use `bin/aws/ssm/ssm-put-parameters.sh` to add multiple parameters at once
     - You can rename `parameters.example.json` to `parameters.json` and `secrets.example.json` to `secrets.json` and fill in the values
     - Some values are prefilled, some are not, go through each of them and fill in/change the values
+    - Example calls:
-    - Example call: `FILE=parameters.json REGION=us-east-1 bin/aws/ssm/ssm-parameters/ssm-put-parameter.sh`
+      - `FILE=parameters.json REGION=us-east-1 bin/aws/ssm/ssm-put-parameters.sh`
+      - `FILE=secrets.json REGION=us-east-1 bin/aws/ssm/ssm-put-parameters.sh`
       - Call from the root directory of the project

 💡 All variables and secrets in SSM are used by apps prefixed with `APP_`